-- A solution that has an all-in-one integration solution to set up payment gateways for donors.
+- A solution that has an all-in-one integration solution to set up an online payment gateway for donors.
 This will especially come in handy if you decide to integrate into an eCommerce website.

 - Time-saving solutions because your donors and supporters will be able to have more control over the entire donation process.
 Forget solely asking for cash or checks!

 The application process with a nonprofit high risk merchant account provider takes a few minutes but is well worth it.
 Most merchant account providers allow the application to be filled out online and will contact you when the approval is granted.

 When choosing a merchant account provider, you will want to choose one that provides a security suite to help you gain knowledge on avoiding fraud and chargebacks.
 You will also want to have the ability to work one-on-one with a representative to answer any concerns or questions you may have.
 This individual will be your point of reference for all things regarding your account.